 By Bonnie Garmus

-LESSONS IN CHEMISTRY is a book for all the women who are told they aren’t enough: educated enough, experienced enough, talented enough, professional enough to achieve their dreams.
+LESSONS IN CHEMISTRY is for all the women who are told they aren’t enough: educated enough, experienced enough, talented enough, professional enough to achieve their dreams.

 At the heart of this wonderful, hopeful, courageous and inspiring story is Elizabeth Zott, “a woman with flawless skin and an unmistakable demeanor of someone who was not average and never would be.”